goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - Redux-Thunk is all purpose middleware that allows us to deal with asynchronous action creators but it also allows us to do many other things as well.
   - Noraml rules in vanila redux
     - Action creators must return action obejcts
-    - Action must have a type property
+    - Action must have a 'type' property
     - Actions can optionally have a 'payload'
   - Rules with Redux-Thunk
     - Action creators can return action objects
       (or)
     - Action creators can return functions!
     - (if you return a function, redux-thunk is going to automatically call that function for you)
-    - If an action object gets returned, it must have a type.
+    - If an action object gets returned, it must have a 'type'.
     - If an action object gets returned, it can optionally have a 'payload'.
 - Redux-Thnk flow